artsy/artsy.github.io/_posts/2019-12-20-this-blog-post-contains-important-information-for-some-percentage-of-its-readers.markdown

 If you're autistic and undiagnosed you're living life on hard mode and you don't even know it.
-Learning who you are, learning what your authentic needs are and learning how to heal from years of maladaptive coping mechanisms can and will change your life in a million ways and let you move from barely getting by to thriving as your most authentic self.
+Learning who you are, learning what your authentic needs are and learning how to heal from years of maladaptive coping mechanisms can and will change your life in a million ways.
+You can move from barely getting by to thriving as your most authentic self.

 I see you and I believe in you, and there are a lot of us out here ready to help. <3